This breakfast crumble doubles as dessert and breakfast! I love it when they overlap.

 I like it when breakfast and dessert overlap.
 Particularly in the form of a breakfast crumble.

-Crumble + yogurt = breakfast
+Crumble + coconut cream/yogurt = breakfast

 Crumble + ice cream = dessert